ApertureF1/DataBindingSample/README.md

 # DataBindingSample
-the sample to record learning data binding of google.
+the sample to record my learning progress on data binding of google.